Axyriah/sw/README.md

 ## Installation

-On Linux and NetBSD, you need to uncomment two OS-specific lines in config.mk before compiling this.
+On Linux, OpenBSD, and NetBSD, you need to uncomment two OS-specific lines in config.mk before compiling this.

-FreeBSD and OpenBSD does not need any changes.
+FreeBSD does not need any changes.

 ```sh
 $ git clone https://code.axyria.dev/sw.git && cd sw